WorldBank-Transport/DRIVER-Android/README.md

 ### Generate and host a certificate file
 A certificate file signed by the keystore file will ultimately be used by Android to verify the APK's authenticity, and one will need to be created and hosted publicly for users to access.

-For projects that already have a keystore file they may already have a certificate as well, but if not you can use the keystore file to generate a certificate:
+Projects that already have a keystore file may already have a certificate as well, but if not you can use the keystore file to generate a certificate:
 ```
 keytool -exportcert -keystore driver.keystore -alias driver -file driver_android_certificate.pem
 ```